 After OUA, the Navy capitalized on the impact of this and other humanitarian missions in a series of commercials that end with actor Keith David proclaiming in a rich, baritone voice-over: "America's Navy: A Global Force for Good."
 This book will explain and analyze the Navy's "goodness" and, in so doing, demonstrate that humanitarian operations should remain a significant mission for the service.
 They are inevitable, especially given the increasing impact of climate change, and can be accomplished without the need to acquire specialized equipment or train personnel in new occupational skills.
-Strategically, a well-executed, short-duration humanitarian operation can have a greater overall effect than a similar-sized major combat operation with little risk to ships or personnel.
-During the first decade of the 2000s, these operations were part of a U.S. policy of employing disaster relief as a soft-power tool to build and solidify relationships with allies and partners.
+Strategically, a well-executed, short-duration humanitarian operation can have a greater overall effect than a similar-sized major combat operations were part of a U.S. policy of employing disaster relief as a soft-power tool to build and solidify relationships with allies and partners.
 These operations stand in distinct contrast to the military's hard power operations in Afghanistan, Iraq, and Libya during approximately the same period.
 Compared to those operations, the humanitarian missions yielded greater long-term strategic benefits at a fraction of the cost.